moizalicious/siddhi-json-structs/README.md

 **Note - Sources, Sinks & Stores do not come under the general annotation struct as they have a different structure and are show seperately**

 ### Stores
 The store annotation is only used for tables and aggregations.
-So they are only defined in both table and aggregation structs in the following format:
+So they are only defined in both table and aggregation structs as the name `store` in the following format:
 ```
 {
     type: ‘’,
     options: {
-        ‘option’: ‘value’
+        ‘option’: ‘value’,
+        ...
     }
 }
 ```